-I live and work in Newtown, Connecticut, where my wife and I raised our three sons.
-I spend my days in my studio working on children's books.
+I live and work in Newtown, Connecticut, where my wife and I raised three wonderful sons.

 With me in the studio is Coco, our energetic labradoodle.
-See Me Run, which won a 2012 Theodor Seuss Geisel Honor, was inspired by Coco's exploits at the local dog park.
-Unlike See Me Run, Coco hasn’t dug up any dinosaur bones, which then chase her.
-When not sleeping, Coco spends her time digging up the lawn and chasing the deer and squirrels out of the yard.
-Coco again inspired the sequel, See Me Dig, which is now available.
+See Me Run, which won a 2012 ALSC Theodor Seuss Geisel Honor, was inspired by watching Coco run at the local dog park.
+Few could catch her.
+One of Coco's favorite hobbies, digging for moles in the yard, served as inspiration for the sequel, See Me Dig.

-Jennifer Mattson of the Andrea Brown Literary Agency is my new agent for juvenile trade publishing.
-Jennifer can be reached at email@example.com, or called directly at (773) 344.4175.
+Jennifer Mattson of the Andrea Brown Literary Agency is my agent for juvenile trade publishing.
+Jennifer can be reached at email@example.com, or called directly at (773) 344-4175.

 Please use the contact page to get in touch with me directly.